-Some of the most common occasional invaders found in Maryland and Washington DC are centipedes, earwigs, and silverfish.
+Some of the most common occasional invaders found in Maryland are centipedes, earwigs, and silverfish.

 Centipedes have long, segmented, worm-like bodies that are yellow to dark brown in color.
 Each of their body segments has its own pair of legs.
 The first pair of legs end in sharp claws that contain venom.
 They use those claws to capture and paralyze their prey.

 Earwigs have long, smooth bodies that are dark brown or reddish-brown in color.
 Extending off their abdomen is a pair of pincer-like appendages (cerci).
 Earwigs are commonly referred to as “pincer-bugs.”